Simulation of Self-Assembled Monolayers of Polyalanine $\alpha$-Helices: Development and Application of an Effective Potential for Film Structure Predictions: Results and Discussion

 Comparing the obtained $\chi$ values for OP interactions with the pair interaction potential presented in Section 3.1 reveals that the system drives toward optimal OP arrangement.
-However, since this configuration is incompatible with the hexagonal lattice, frustration affects the remaining interactions, particularly EP interactions, as the interaction energy of EP configuration is approximately \SI{0.3}{\electronvolt} smaller than that of OP conformation.
+However, since this configuration is incompatible with the hexagonal lattice, frustration affects the remaining interactions, particularly EP interactions, as the interaction energy of EP configuration is approximately \SI{0.4}{\electronvolt} smaller than that of OP conformation.

-Turning to the L$\uparrow \downarrow$-D$\uparrow \downarrow$ system (racemic mixture with mixed up and down alignments, Figure \ref{fig:configs_all}d), both effects reported so far appear to occur.
+Turning to the \{L$\uparrow \downarrow$-D$\uparrow \downarrow$\} system (racemic mixture with mixed up and down alignments, Figure~\ref{fig:configs_all}d), both effects reported so far appear to occur.
 On one hand, formation of parallel lines of alternating handedness is observed.
-On the other hand, phase separation occurs.
-On the other hand, as indicated by the highlighted regions in Figure \ref{fig:configs_all}c, domains exist where right-handed helices are up-aligned while left-handed ones are oriented downwards, or vice versa.
+On the other hand, as indicated by the highlighted regions in Figure~\ref{fig:configs_all}d, domains exist where right-handed helices are up-aligned while left-handed ones are oriented downwards, or vice versa.
 Preferential pairing between helices of opposite handedness and direction can be concluded from pair interaction potentials, which showed the overall most stable configuration for OA orientation.
-Consequently, the tendency to adopt this configuration governs self-assembled film properties, driving the system toward the mentioned features.
+Consequently, the tendency to adopt this configuration governs the self-assembled film properties, driving the system toward the described features.

-To better understand which orientations are preferentially adopted, we considered the L$\uparrow$-D$\downarrow$ system (where all right-handed helices are oriented up and left-handed ones downwards), resulting in the structure exemplarily shown in Figure \ref{fig:configs_all}e.
-Figure \ref{fig:RONN_RDF_OAcorr} displays the obtained characteristics for RDF and RONN.
-The complete statistical analysis of the L$\uparrow \downarrow$-D$\uparrow \downarrow$ system is presented in detail in the SI.
+To better understand which orientations are preferentially adopted, we considered the \{L$\uparrow$-D$\downarrow$\} system (where all right-handed helices are oriented up and left-handed ones downwards), resulting in the structure exemplarily shown in Figure~\ref{fig:configs_all}e.
+Figure~\ref{fig:RONN_RDF_OAcorr} displays the obtained characteristics for RDF and RONN.
+The complete statistical analysis of the \{L$\uparrow \downarrow$-D$\uparrow \downarrow$\} system is presented in detail in the Supplementary Information, section~\ref{SIsection:Racemates}, where in Figure~\ref{fig:RONN_RDF_OA} the obtained RDF and RONN distribution are show.